 – Apparent mistrust towards the rest of the world;

-Having chosen the modern style of life, the person even does not suspect, what psychological consequences it might lead to, and, notably the acquisition of the ‘Persecution Complex’.
+The modern lifestyle leads to certain psychological consequences, and, notably, to the acquisition of ‘Persecution Complex’.
 The Complex might take different variations; however, it cannot disappear as long as the same pace of life is preserved.

 Complex of Indecisiveness

-‘The Complex of Indecisiveness’ might develop in childhood as well as in the adult age due to the impediment, stress or chock that occurred during the decision-making process.
-That is to say, at the time of taking the important resolution, the flux of the reflections of the person was disturbed and he/she lost the confidence, which, therefore, led to the failure to complete the certain task in his/her life.
+‘The Complex of Indecisiveness’ might develop in childhood as well as in the adult age due to the impediment or stress that occurred during the decision-making process.

 The apparent disorientation in life;